dgaydukov/cert-spring5/files/spring5.md

 management.endpoints.web.base-path = /
 management.endpoints.web.path-mapping.health = apphealth
 ```
 By default only `/health` & `/info` are enabled, cause actuator doesn't have any security.
 You can secure it with spring security, and enable other features by adding `management.endpoints.web.exposure.include = health,info,beans,conditions`, or set it to `*` to include all endpoints.
 If you want to include all, except a few you can add `include=*` and `management.endpoints.web.exposure.exclude = info, beans`.

-If you want to work with `jmx` rather than with web, that you should add to config like `management.endpoints.jmx.`
+If you want to work with `jmx` rather than with web, than you should add to config like `management.endpoints.jmx.`

-`/info` - empty by default, but you can add anything there, by adding properties with prefix `info`, like
+`/info` - empty by default, but you can add whatever you want there, by adding properties with prefix `info`, like
 ```
 info.my.v1=100
 info.my.v2=200
 ```

 Health by default just show status (`up/down/unknown/out_of_service`), but if you want more details you can add `management.endpoint.health.show-details=always`
-If you want change the severity you should changed `management.health.status.order` props
-If you want to add new status you should add `anagement.health.status.order=FATAL, DOWN, OUT_OF_SERVICE, UNKNOWN, UP` to your props file.
+If you want to add new status you should add `anagement.health.status.order=FATAL, DOWN, OUT_OF_SERVICE, UNKNOWN, UP` to your props file (order also change severity).
 If you want to map health status to http status you should add `management.health.status.http-mapping.FATAL=422` (this would map FATAL status to http 422 unproccessible entity)

+List of default endpoints
-`/beans` - view context configuration
+* `/beans` - view context configuration
-`/conditions` - view autoconfiguration rules (which beans has been autoconfigured)
+* `/conditions` - view autoconfiguration rules (which beans has been autoconfigured)
-`/env` - info about env variables.
+* `/env` - info about env variables.
 It's not only GET, but calling POST with valid json, you can create/update env vars on the fly (they would apply to current running instance, and would be lost once we restart app)
-`/mappings` - info about current http endpoints
+* `/mappings` - info about current http endpoints
-`/loggers` - view logging level for every component (like with env, you can change logging level with POST request)
+* `/loggers` - view logging level for every component (like with env, you can change logging level with POST request)
-`/heapdump` - download gzip heap dump file with info about heap, memory and so on (useful in debugging memory leaks or heap problems)
+* `/heapdump` - download gzip heap dump file with info about heap, memory and so on (useful in debugging memory leaks or heap problems)
-`/metrics` - view all metrics of running app
+* `/metrics` - view all metrics of running app

 Customizing actuator
-`/info` - you should implement `InfoContributor`
+* `/info` - you should implement `InfoContributor`
-`/health` - you should implement `HealthIndicator`
+* `/health` - you should implement `HealthIndicator`
-`/metics` - you can inject `MeterRegistry` into any bean, and add info into it.
+* `/metics` - you can inject `MeterRegistry` into any bean, and add info into it

 You can also create custom endpoint.
 For this annotate class with `@Endpoint`, method should be annotated with `@ReadOperation/@WriteOperation/@DeleteOperation`.
 The reason actuator use it's own annotation instead of `@Controller`, is that actuator is not just controller, it's also expose data to JMX console.
-So that's why create only controller not enough.
+So that's why adding only ``@Controller` not enough.

 To secure actuator you should use spring security.
-Since `/actuator` path can be changes from config file, it's better to use `EndpointRequest` like
+Since `/actuator` path can be changed from config file, it's better to use `EndpointRequest` like
 ```java
 protected void configure(HttpSecurity http) throws Exception {
     http